 Public Blog/Website

 Hi, I’m Avery.
 I’m a longtime product engineer turned AI researcher.
-I’m a Research Assistant at the National Deep Inference Fabric (NDIF) with David Bau, a member of MIT AI Alignment (MAIA), and pursuing my MS in Computer Science at Northeastern University.
+I’m a Research Assistant to David Bau, a member of MIT AI Alignment (MAIA), and pursuing my MS in Computer Science at Northeastern University, studying human-AI interaction and AI safety.

 Before transitioning to AI research, I spent over 12 years as a software engineer, with my longest tenure at Pivotal Labs.